Quodatum/BenchX/readme.md

 1. copy the contents of the `src` folder to your `webapp` folder
 1. Start `basexhttp`
-1. In browser navigate to `/benchmark`
+1. In browser navigate to `/benchx`

 # Target file or database
-The queries reference `doc("benchmark-db/auction.xml")` so will run against the database `benchmark-db`if it exists otherwise they use the file system.
+The queries reference `doc("benchx-db/auction.xml")` so will run against the database `benchx-db`if it exists otherwise they use the file system.

 # xmlgen
 Binaries are supplied for Windows and x86 Linux.
 For other platforms e.g. ARM you